Lead and Copper Rule Revisions

 - Review historic LC results and distribution residuals to assess risk of exceeding an action or trigger level.

-For large systems that do not yet have corrosion control, MDH will reach out to discuss corrosion control treatment requirements.
+MDH has reached out to discuss corrosion control treatment requirements for large systems that do not yet have corrosion control.
 One good resource is EPA’s Optimal Corrosion Control Treatment Evaluation Technical Recommendations.

 Do the Lead and Copper Rule Revisions apply to NWSs?